ccnmtl/friendorfoe/content/article/wikileaks-brief-history.md

 	have given the documents to WikiLeaks.
 	<a href="#_ftn3" name="_ftnref3" title="">[3]</a>
-	One of those who read a small news item on Manning&rsquo;s arrest, and that the State Department was looking for Assange to question him, was veteran <em>Guardian</em> investigative reporter
+	One of those who read a small news item on Manning&rsquo;s arrest, and that the State Department was looking for Assange to question him, was veteran *Guardian* investigative reporter
 	<a href="biographies/nick-davies/">Nick Davies</a>.
 Davies resolved to find Assange.
 </p>